Luxury Manhattan Real Estate Sales Surge Amid Pied-à-Terre Tax Concerns

 Manhattan’s Luxury Market Defies Tax Predictions

-In an unexpected turn of events, the luxury real estate market in Manhattan has shown resilience, with sales of properties priced at $4 million or more experiencing a significant uptick in the past month.
-According to data from Olshan Realty, this surge comes at a time when discussions surrounding a potential pied-à-terre tax are heating up.
+In an unexpected turn of events, the luxury real estate market in Manhattan has shown remarkable resilience, with sales of properties priced at $4 million or more experiencing a significant uptick in the past month.
+According to data from Olshan Realty, this surge comes at a time when discussions surrounding a potential pied-à-terre tax are intensifying in City Hall and among industry observers.
+The tax, which would impose additional levies on high-value non-primary residences, had been widely expected to dampen demand in the city’s trophy home segment.
+Instead, the preliminary figures reveal a counterintuitive pattern: affluent buyers appear to be accelerating purchases, possibly to preempt the new legislation.

 Be the first to comment